 Hydro One has played a significant role in the installation of smart meters and the migration of distribution customers to time-of-use pricing in Ontario.
 Smart meters are regarded as an integral means of promoting a culture of conservation and allow customers to change their electricity consumption patterns and reduce their costs.
 Hydro One has completed all material activities associated with the implementation of smart meters and has transitioned the vast majority of its customers to Time-of-Use pricing.
-Hydro One Networks' recent regulatory application has proposed a capital program to modernize the entire smart metering infrastructure as system and assets reach their end of service over the next several years.
+As part of the JRAP, in November 2022, the OEB approved in whole Hydro One Networks' proposed capital program to modernize the entire smart metering infrastructure as system and assets reach their end of service over the next several years.
 The new systems will further enable customer interaction and grid operation capabilities.
 See "Business of Hydro One - Transmission Business Segment - Regulation - Recent Transmission Rate Applications" and "Business of Hydro One - Distribution Business Segment - Regulation - Recent Distribution Rate Applications - Hydro One Networks" for more information on Hydro One Networks' application.